A Guide to the Compact 65 Aluminum Keyboard

 4. FN key stops blinking when pairing is complete

-5. To switch between paired devices: quick press FN + Q / W / E
+5. To switch between already-paired devices: quick press FN + Q / W / E

-Pro Tip: FN key blinking white means pairing mode is active.
-If battery is below 10%, charge for 15–20 minutes before attempting to pair.
+Bluetooth Pairing: Long press to pair a new device.
+Short press to switch to an already-paired device.
+FN key blinking white means pairing mode is active.
+If battery is below 10%, charge for 15–20 minutes before pairing.
+Bluetooth polling rate is 125Hz.

 2.4GHz Wireless Mode